ImBearChild/tarpitd.py/docs/tarpitd.py.1.md

 The output is jsonl format.
 Will log to stdout if FILE is left blank.

+#### `-e, --examine-client [{check}]`

+Examine client before sending response.

+Currently implication will check first few bytes in the request, to confirm that the client is using corresponding protocol.

 #### `--manual MANUAL`

 Display the built-in manual page.
 By default, tarpitd.py will open `tarpitd.py.1`.